-The survey in Brandon is the first large "repeat survey" to be conducted by the Sanatorium Board since tuberculin skin tests were incorporated in the comunity tuberculosis preventive program in 1958. group who harbor the hidden nests of infection.
+The survey in Brandon is the first large "repeat survey" to be conducted by the Sanatorium Board since tuberculin skin tests were incorporated in the comunity tuberculosis preventive program in 1958.
+In order to get full participation, the tests will be offered to residents from April 22 to the end of May.